 Selecting the Right Size Rug for your Living Room

 Selecting the right rug size is simple when you know where to start.
 At Sandra Asdourian Interiors we begin with the floor plan.
 This will determine the size rug.
 In other words, measuring the space you’d like the rug to fit.
 As an example, pick a size that frames your furniture.
-In the photo below this three by five is too small.
-It doesn’t match the scale of the room or furniture.
-However, by underlying it with a larger rug, it frames the furniture beautifully.

 For a larger room use a large rug.
 This way all the furniture sits on the rug.
 This Twelve by 14 is just right and fits under the legs of all the furniture.

 For a dining room layout, measure the length and width of your dining table.
 Also, add two feet on each side for the chairs.
 Confirming that when the chairs pull out they still sit on the rug, not the floor.
 This will give you the correct rug size.
 Moreover, most dining tables will require a rug that’s at least eight feet wide.
 This one is an eight by ten and you’ll see that there are two feet on either side of the table.

 Options for Bedroom: Selecting the Right Size Rug

 For bedroom layouts where the beds against the wall.
 I like a rug that extends from the bottom two-thirds of the bed.
 Similarly, you could also place two runners on each side or a single runner at the foot of the bed.

 Once you know your size, think about materials, how much traffic and use does the room get.
 As an example, natural rugs are woven from plants like jute and sisal.
 Above all, they’re resistant to wear and tear, so they’re great for rooms with lots of foot traffic.